In this post in the Classroom of the Future Blog Series, we’ll talk about how the team is approaching the next steps in this multi-year initiative.

 • and regularly reporting out about project progress

 As we look towards the future, it’s important to acknowledge the incredible contributions that the MIT Sloan community has already made towards this project.
-We’re excited to continue this partnership as the Classroom of the Future journey unfolds!
+We’re excited to continue connecting with the community as the Classroom of the Future journey unfolds!

 Author